William Bowra

-William Bowra (1752 – 7 May 1820) was an English cricketer who played in 50 first-class matches between 1775 and 1792.
+William Bowra (1752 – 7 May 1820) was an English cricketer who is known to have played between 1775 and 1792.

 Bowra, whose name was pronounced "Borra", was christened at Sevenoaks in Kent on 1 May 1752.
 He was one of a number of cricketers employed by John Frederick Sackville, 3rd Duke of Dorset at his Knole House estate near Sevenoaks, in Bowra's case as a gamekeeper.
-(Note: The Duke of Dorset was a major patron of cricket matches, staging matches on his own ground at Sevenoaks Vine and contesting them with sides organised by other patrons.
-The Vine ground was given as a gift to Sevenoaks in 1773.)
 John Nyren, in his The Cricketers of My Time, recounts that the Duke would sit on the railing round the Sevenoaks Vine ground, often exclaiming "Bravo, my little Bowra".

-Although he is known to have played for a team organised by Dorset as early as 1769, Bowra made his first-class debut in a 1775 match between a Kent XI and a Hampshire side at Broadhalfpenny Down, the ground used by the Hambledon Club.
+He is known to have played for a team organised by Dorset as early as 1769, but his name did not begin to be recorded frequently until a 1775 match between Kent and Hampshire at Broadhalfpenny Down, the ground used by the Hambledon Club.
 In a Hampshire Chronicle report of the game, his name is spelt "Bower".
-He went on to make 50 appearances in matches which have been given first-class status, 19 of which were for Kent sides and 15 for England teams.
-(Note: During the time Bowra played, England sides were not representative of the country.
-Instead, they were sides composed of players from a range of locations brought together to play against another side.)
-He played for West Kent twice, for a combined Hampshire and Kent side once and three times for teams put together by Dorset in first-class matches against teams organised by Sir Horatio Mann, another Kent cricket patron.
-(Note: Mann had his estate at Bourne Park House near Bishopsbourne at the time.
-He and Dorset regularly organised teams which played first-class matches.)
-He played twice for Surrey sides against Hampshire in 1776 as a given man and twice for Hampshire against England sides in 1779 in the same role.
-After making his final appearance for Kent in 1788, he played in five more first-class matches in 1791 and 1792 for Brighton Cricket Club.
-His highest first-class score of 60 not out was made in one of these matches against MCC at Lord's Old Ground.
-He scored 1,138 runs and took at least four wickets in first-class matches.
+He went on to make more than 50 known appearances, mostly for Kent and England.
+Bowra also played for West Kent, a combined Hampshire & Kent, and the Duke of Dorset's XI.
+He played as a given man for both Surrey and Hampshire.
+After making his final appearance for Kent in 1788, he played in five more matches in 1791 and 1792 for Brighton Cricket Club.

-He returned to Knole in 1807, again as gamekeeper, and it is believed he stayed there until his death in 1820.
+Bowra returned to Knole in 1807, again as gamekeeper, and it is believed he stayed there until his death in 1820.